|

 mysteries.
 Others are heavily hyped tourist traps.
 Most have overnight

 accommodations, lots of local color, and at least one decent bar.
+That's

 where The Strange Traveler comes in.
+This

 Website and its newsletter are your tour guides to bizarre, out-of-the-way